-- As a general rule, directors receive MHI shares and cash in an amount equivalent to MHI shares' liquidation value three years after being granted stock award points. - Position-based standard points are determined in accordance with a director's position and the details of his or her duties, etc. - The coefficient of business results is based on profit before income taxes in the previous fiscal year. - In the event that a director engages in improper conduct, the Company suspends the granting of stock award points and the issuance of shares to said director.
+- As a general rule, directors receive MHI shares and cash in an amount equivalent to MHI shares' liquidation value three years after being granted stock award points. - The coefficient of business results is based on profit before income taxes in the previous fiscal year. - ance of shares to said director.
 There are also cases where the Company asks such a director to submit a payment equivalent to the number of shares that has been issued to him or her.